CruzMRamirez/W4B/README.md

 [Css Tricks](https://css-tricks.com/),
 [Free Code Camp](https://www.freecodecamp.org/)

+## Recent Updates to Repository
+Updated Day 1 folder and gave a detailed description on how to do Day 5.

 ## Q&A
 ### When does this get updated?
 This will be updated at the end of every class, once after the daily challenge has been completed